+- 1. Turn the key to "ON".

-- 2. Close the throttle grip completely. - Start the engine by pushing the start switch or by kicking the kickstarter, while applying the front or rear brake.
+- 2. Close the throttle completely.

+- Start the engine by pushing the start switch while applying the front or rear brake.
 NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
+IFCA110411

-IECALIDATI - 3.
-If the engine fails to start by pushing the start switch, release the switch, wait a few seconds, and then try again.
+If the engine does not start, release the start switch, wait a few seconds, and then try again.
 Each starting attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 5 seconds on any one attempt.
 If the engine does not start with the starter motor, try using the kickstarter.